 Use your email to target basket abandoners.
-65% of users on ecommerce sites abandon their baskets, but a specifically targeted email can help you win them back over to finish their purchase.
+A 2018 report found 75% of users on ecommerce sites abandoned their baskets.
+But, a specifically targeted email could have helped win them back to finish their purchase.
 The more data-driven your email campaign can be, the better.

 For example, if you create lists of people who have visited a specific product page and identify which shoppers didn’t make it to the Order Confirmation page, you can create highly targeted remarketing ads featuring that specific product.
 The more targeted your remarketing ads are, the more effective they will be.